opendataforgood/dataforgood/README.md

-Discussion Board for Data projects

-Share your open data-driven projects for good

-Built on TelelescopeJS (http://telesc.pe)
+News aggregator for data-driven projects for social good (like Hacker News) Built on TelelescopeJS (http://telesc.pe)